TheOneand5/Conceptions/README.md

 # Contributing
 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are greatly appreciated.

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
-You can also simply open an issue with the tag "enhancement".
+You can also simply open an issue with the tag "update".
 Don't forget to give the project a star!
 Thanks again!

 # License
 Distributed under the MIT License.
 See LICENSE.txt for more information.